altomator/EN-data_mining/README.md

 - [Français](https://altomator.wordpress.com/2016/01/17/presse-ancienne-data-mining/)

 ### Installation
-You can use XSLT (DOS scripts) or Perl script.
+You can use XSLT (DOS scripts) or Perl script (faster).

 Sample documents are stored in the "DOCS" folder.
-The metadata are generated in "STATS" folder.
+The metadata are generated in a "STATS" folder.

 #### XSLT
 Two DOS shell scripts :